mwalcher3/CrosstalkAware-HyperQ/README.md

 For general usage instructions, refer to [https://github.com/1640675651/HyperQ](https://github.com/1640675651/HyperQ).

 Changes in usage:
-- Set `buffer_qubits=False` in elastic_qvm creation when omitting qubit separations between circuits through the input coupling map.
+- Set `buffer_qubits=False` in elastic_qvm creation when omitting qubit separations between circuits in the input coupling map.
-- Define crosstalk-sensitive horizontal and vertical qubit pairs for a specific input coupling maps and pass into HypervisorBackend `ct_h` `ct_v` attributes.
+- Define crosstalk-sensitive horizontal and vertical qubit pairs for input coupling maps and pass into HypervisorBackend `ct_h` `ct_v` attributes.

 ### License
 The code in `ModifiedHyperQ/` remains under the original license.